p5kw4r/bc-interoperability/README.md

 $ bitcoind
 ```

-The progress can be monitored with:
+The progress of the syncing process can be monitored with:

 ```
 $ tail -f ~/.bitcoin/testnet3/debug.log